lazavgeridis/Comparing-Vector-Space-Representations-for-Images/README.md

                     -oq <output_query_file>
 ```
 For **part 2A**, you need to first navigate to the [src/cpp/search](src/cpp/search) directory and
-then execute the following commands (compilation and execution are 2 separate
+then execute the following commands:
-steps since this is a C++ source code file):
 ```
 $ make
 $ ./search -d ../../../datasets/train-images-idx3-ubyte